-Paper prices, our most significant materials cost, increased during the years ended March 31, 2006, 2007 and 2008.
-Exchange rate fluctuations; however, worked in our favour to offset the higher US dollar prices.
-We expect that paper prices will continue to increase for our 2009 fiscal year.
+Paper prices, our most significant materials cost, have increased every year since 2006.
+Exchange rate fluctuations; however, generally worked in our favour to offset the higher US dollar prices until the current year.
+During the latter part of our 2009 fiscal year, the exchange rate fluctuations started to increase our costs even more.
+We expect that paper prices will continue to remain unsettled during our 2010 fiscal year.
 Our prices to our customers have been set to allow for paper cost increases of up to 10%.
 Materials costs also fluctuate from differences in the yield factors (the amount of product that a certain weight of paper will produce).

-We had some difficulty obtaining paper supplies during the years ended March 31, 2008, 2007 and 2005 because of a shortage in supply and estimate we lost \$200,000 in sales 2005 and between \$100,000 and \$150,000 during 2007 and 2008 as a result.
+We had some difficulty obtaining paper supplies during the years ended March 31, 2008, 2007 and 2005 because of a shortage in supply and estimate we lost \$200,000 of sales in 2005 and between \$100,000 and \$150,000 during 2007 and 2008 as a result.
 We have expanded our range of paper suppliers and have increased our raw paper inventories in an attempt to ensure an uninterrupted supply in the future; however, the inability to obtain paper at our current input prices may result in lost product sales or in higher materials costs.

-Labour in cost of sales averaged 8% of sales during 2008 and has been relatively stable over the last five years.
-The current labour market near our factory is tight and it is taking extra time to find and train new machine operators.
+Labour in cost of sales averaged 8.2% of sales during 2009 and has been relatively stable over the last five years.
+The current labour market near our factory was tight during the year and it is took extra time to find and train new machine operators.
+We have seen some relief in the last few months caused by a slowdown in the local construction industry.
 If we are unable to hire sufficient machine operators, we will not be able to produce the additional products for sale.

 Variable overhead normally fluctuates slightly from one period to the next.
-Increased maintenance activities, factory supervision, training and stock transfer costs account for the recent increases in variable overhead.
-We curtailed some of these activities during 2008 and reduced the costs to a more sustainable level.
-These activities have improved production efficiencies and we plan to continue them.
+Increased maintenance activities, factory supervision, training and stock transfer costs account for the earlier increases in variable overhead.
+We curtailed some of these activities during 2008 and 2009 and reduced the costs to a more sustainable level.